 Many terror attacks could be foiled because of the vigilance of the Police.
 Keeping up this vigilance requires lots of police resources.
-In Germany, for example, according to the Federal Crime Bureau (BKA), there are currently about 702 Islamic “endangerers” (people who might commit a severe crime, like a terror attack) and about 512 “relevant persons” (potential supporters of terrorism).
-In addition, there are about 11,800 salafist, radical Muslims.
+In Germany, for example, according to the Federal Crime Bureau (BKA), there are currently about 702 Islamic “endangerers” (people who can be expected to commit a serious crime, like a terror attack) and about 512 “relevant persons” (potential supporters of terrorism).
+In addition, there are about 11,800 radical salafist Muslims.

-A type of crime often appearing in the media is the organized crime of Lebanese “crime families”.
+A type of crime often reported about in the German media is the organized crime of Lebanese “crime families”.
 These people are the descendants of Kurdish and Palestinian refugees fleeing the Lebanese civil war in the 1980s.
 They are involved, for example, in drug trafficking, protection rackets, prostitution, robberies and burglaries.
 They are also conspicuous for

 disrespect and considerable potential for aggression, which can escalate into violent attacks on police officers